mli/gluon-crash-course/preface.md

 ## Setup

 This course requres Jupyter notebooks and MXNet v1.2.1 or a newer version.
-Please refer to Section 8 for how to install various MXNet versions.
+Please refer to "Install a different MXNet package" section or how to install various MXNet versions.
 For instructions on running the Jupyter notebooks included with this course, please refer to the [README](https://github.com/mli/gluon-crash-course/blob/master/README.md).
 Otherwise,